 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER

 There’s a lot of preparation time in this recipe for fresh mint ice cream, but, most of it is waiting for the mint to infuse into the cream, for the cream to cool and its eventual freezing.
 Once you’ve made it you’ll find it hard to go back to shop-bought mint choc chip ice cream.
+I made this fresh mint ice cream recipe without an ice cream maker because I don’t have an ice cream maker and it’s so good, I’m not sure I actually need one now!

 - 500 ml of double cream